UnitedHealth Group (UNH) 10-K Red Flags

 Risk signals extracted deterministically from UnitedHealth Group’s SEC 10-K/10-Q XBRL filings — no LLM, every finding cites the underlying data.

-- NEW: Restatement of financial statements in latest filing: The term "restate" "financial statements" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
+- NEW: Restatement of financial statements in latest filing: The term "restatement of" "previously issued" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
 This is a new risk disclosure that warrants attention.
-Found in 9 filing(s).
+Found in 5 filing(s).

 - NEW: Impairment charge: Impairment charge appears in recent filings but not in the prior 24-month period.
 Monitor for materiality.